icgc-argo/argo-docs/docs/analysis-workflows/dna-alignment.md

 ---
 id: dna-alignment
-title: Alignment
+title: DNA-Seq Alignment
-sidebar_label: Alignment
+sidebar_label: DNA-Seq Alignment
 platform_key: DOCS_DNA_PIPELINE
 ---

 The ARGO Data Platform accepts raw sequencing data in both FASTQ and BAM (aligned or unaligned) format.
 The first processing step in the DNA-Seq Pipeline is uniformly aligning samples to the GRCh38 reference genome.
-For details, please see the latest version of the [ARGO DNA Alignment](https://github.com/icgc-argo-workflows/dna-seq-processing-wfs/releases).
+For details, please see the latest version of the [ARGO DNA-Seq Alignment](https://github.com/icgc-argo-workflows/dna-seq-processing-wfs/releases).

 ## Inputs